dekoning-lab/ezmap/README.md

 ####param.config Options
 The config file is designed to allow a number of parameters to be set as hardcoded values rather then command line options.
 Each option occupies a single line within the file.
 The option always starts with a # and has a = between the option name and its value.
 When modifying these paramters please ensure there are no space before or after the =.

+*Note: in the param.config file if you wish to use the default libraries packaged with EzMap then leave all lines with cwd/ in place.
 #####General Parameters (Required)
 | Parameter     | Description   | Possible Values|
 |---|---|---|---|